- Code BIOL3114

 - Areas of interest Evolution and Ecology, Biology

-Australia is famous for its unique and diverse vertebrate animals.
-This course will provide an introduction to global vertebrate diversity, put Australian vertebrates in an evolutionary context, and consider recent research advances in Australian vertebrate biology through lectures, lab practicals and tutorials.
+Australia is famous the world over for its unique and biodiverse vertebrate animals.
+You can only see a wild weedy sea dragon, turtle frog, sand goanna, emu or platypus in Australia.
+This course will provide an introduction to global vertebrate diversity, put Australian vertebrates in an evolutionary context, and consider recent research advances in Australian vertebrate biology through interactive lectures, lab practicals and workshops.
 Groups covered will include fish, amphibians, reptiles, birds and mammals.
-Lab practicals will focus on morphological and taxonomic diversity and tutorials and discussions will focus on topical research questions.
-Research themes will include natural history, ecology, evolution, genetics, behaviour and conservation.
-The course takes advantage of staff and guest expertise so topics will vary from year to year.
+Lab practicals will focus on biodiversity through hands-on learning about key features of structure and function.
+Workshops will focus on topical research questions on the ecology, evolution and conservation of vertebrate animals.
+The course is designed to complement the other whole-organism third year courses in evolution and ecology.

 Learning OutcomesOn satisfying the requirements of this course, students will have the knowledge and skills to:

 - Critically examine the origin and diversification history of vertebrate animals, with a particular focus on Australian vertebrates, through lectures and practicals.